tamari92/kf2-tournament/guidelines.md

 After sign-ups close, the Tournament Staff will divide the registered players into **Player Groups** based on their experience level.

 There are three Groups:
-- **Group 1:** Players possessing a very high amount of experience within CD
+- **Group 1:** Players possessing a very high amount of experience within CD and who display a high level of mechanical skill, gamesense, and competence with multiple playstyles
-- **Group 2:** Players possessing a high or above average amount experience within CD
+- **Group 2:** Players possessing a high or above average amount of experience within CD and who display a high level of mechanical skill, gamesense, and competence with multiple playstyles
-- **Group 3:** Players possessing an average amount experience within CD
+- **Group 3:** Players possessing an average amount of experience within CD
-- **Group 4:** Players possessing a low amount experience within CD
+- **Group 4:** Players possessing a low amount of experience within CD
 - **Group 5:** Players who are brand new to CD

 These groups exist to better ensure a more even balance between teams and become relevant when the teams are actually filled out with players.